-ACA 15-4-3305 provides tax credits entities investing in eligible businesses and purchases the qualified business in calendar years 2007-2019.
+Act 164 of 2015 amends ACA 15-4-3305 to provide tax credits for entities investing in eligible businesses and purchases the qualified business in calendar years 2007-2028.
 The credit shall not exceed 33.33% of the actual purchase price paid for the equity interest and shall not exceed 50% of the state income or premium tax liability.
-The total amount of credits available to all purchasers of equity interest in qualified businesses under this section shall not exceed \$6,250,000.
-Any unused credit may be carried forward for a period of nine (9) tax years and in no event be carried past December 31, 2028.
-The entity must make application with the AEDC.
+The total amount of credits available to all purchasers of equity interest in a qualified business shall not exceed \$6,250,000.
+Any unused credit may be carried forward for a period of nine (9) tax years and in no event be carried past December 31, 2037.
+The application must be filed with AEDC.